MSRConnections/Azure-training-course/Content/HPC/SLURM Linux Cluster HOL/SLURM Linux Cluster HOL.md

 	> If there are any errors, such as spaces in the resource-group name, the fields containing the errors will be flagged with red excalamation points.
 Hover the mouse over an exclamation point to get help resolving the error.

 1. Resource group creation is quick.
-Once the group is created, it will appear in the portal.
+To browse to your new resource group, click **Resource group** on the left side of the portal and click on the named resource group in the **Resource groups** blade.
 In the screen shot below, the resource group named is "SLURMLabResourceGroup".

     ![Empty Resource group blade](Images/empty-resource-group-blade.png)